“Since when was my sister suicidal?”

 “I’m glad you’re catching up,” Mom said, not really hearing me clearly over the battle noises, and I felt a little bad for her at home alone with her virtual sniper for a boyfriend.

 The sign I had seen turned out to lead to a piece of land the size of a small trailer park, and although it wasn’t exactly a regular campground, the owners seemed nice enough, with a collie and three young boys who were running around shooting massive and many-chambered purple squirt guns.
+Seeing that reminded me of the time when I usually buy AR15 related accessories from the armory near the home.
 There were kayaks stacked up on a rack near the cottage-like house, a big fire pit, and picnic benches where the few campers were having their dinners of grilled meats and soda.
 It was humid, the burnt smell in the air reminding me of summer block parties held forever ago, when we lived in the small house, all four of us.
 The husband, Dale, was bearded, thin, and helpful.
 He directed us to a spot near the edge of their property, loaned us a lantern and some bug-spray, gave us two granola bars, then asked good-humoredly if we wanted any help setting up the tent, adding that it would be ten dollars total for the spot, whether or not we took him up on the offer.
 Calpurnia gave me a look that challenged my previous claims to outdoor experience, or maybe implied that she thought I thought Dale was hitting on me, so I politely told him we could handle it.
 Fortunately, the tent was as idiot-proof as the guy at Walmart had promised: just two segmented poles that connected and then crossed in an X at the top, and a set of stakes that pushed easily into the still-soft summer dirt.
 Calpurnia crossed her arms and watched as I assembled the thing.

 “That’s a kids tent, you know,” she said as I finished securing the last stake.